MrKaszeba19/PapajLang/README.md

 trunc | truncate
-makeChar | assuming N1 is an ASCII code, it returns a char from the ASCII table getAscii | Return an ASCII code number of a char S1 (it must be a single char) rand | Generate a random integer value within a range [0..N-1]
+makeChar | assuming N1 is an ASCII code, it returns a char from the ASCII table getAscii | Return an ASCII code number of a char S1 (it must be a single char) Math.random | Generate a random integer value within a range [0..N-1]

 ### Advanced mathematical functions
 **Note**: If you do not want to type `Math.` every time, just type `@use(Math)` before.